 Mutations to the CHEK2 gene have been linked to a wide range of cancers:

 - Breast cancer

 Scientists have also found that some people with a CHEK2 mutation develop Li-Fraumeni syndrome — a rare hereditary condition that’s usually associated with the TP53 gene.

 CHEK2 gene mutations belong to Class II mutations in genes that are involved in processes of DNA replication, transcription, recombination, and reparation.
-The genes encode various enzymes (e.g., polymerases, helicase, topoisomerase, etc.) and cell cycle regulating proteins.
+The genes encode various enzymes (e.g., polymerases, helicase, topoisomerase, etc.) and cell cycle-regulating proteins.
 Defects in these genes result in chromosomal instability and therefore can lead to different cancer diseases.

 The CHEK2 gene (cell-cycle checkpoint kinases 2) encodes a protein called the cell cycle checkpoint regulator, which is involved in DNA repair processes and in cell division regulating processes.
-The product of this gene is an enzyme called protein kinase enzyme and is synthesized in response to damage to DNA molecules.
+The product of this gene is an enzyme called protein kinase enzyme which is synthesized in response to damage to DNA molecules.
 The mechanism of action is to block the cell cycle in the G1 phase or launch the apoptosis process while suppressing the malignant transformation of cells.
 CHEK2 gene mutations lead to the expression of defective truncated protein and they are associated with the emergence of different inherited forms of malignancies.
 Three mutations are the most important in the CHEK2 gene: 1100delC, IVS2 + 1G> A, and 470T> C Ile157Thr.

 Indications for genetic testing of the CHEK2 gene are: